-Students should discuss with their study abroad and financial aid advisors the possibility of transferring all or some of their existing financial aid package toward College Year in Athens fees.
-Please keep in mind that the home institution, not College Year in Athens, must process all applications for Federal and State aid.
+When planning how to finance your study abroad, explore all available options.
+First discuss with your study abroad and financial aid advisors the possibility of transferring all or some of your existing financial aid package toward College Year in Athens fees.
+(Please keep in mind that the home institution, not College Year in Athens, must process all applications for Federal and State aid.)

-An application for a CYA scholarship must be submitted first to the study abroad office and the financial aid office at the student's home institution.
-Along with the application students must turn in copies their parents' and their own previous year's tax forms.
-Directions are on the scholarship application form.
+Your application for a CYA scholarship must be submitted first to your study abroad and financial aid offices at your school.
+Along with the application you must turn in copies of your parents' and your own previous year's tax forms.
+You will find directions on the scholarship application form.

-For consideration in the primary allotment of CYA scholarship aid, complete applications should be received by April 1.
+*For consideration in the primary allotment of CYA scholarship aid (fall and spring semesters), complete applications should be received by April 1.

 Ismene Phylactopoulou Memorial Scholarship: This endowed scholarship, in memory of Ismene Phylactopoulou, founder and first Director of College Year in Athens, was created by the contributions of alumni and supporters of CYA.

 George S. Phylactopoulos Memorial Scholarship: Partly funded by Dr. and Mrs. George Hatsopoulos, this scholarship was instituted to honor the man who had a critical involvement with College Year in Athens from its inception and for over 30 years.

 Raphael and Jean Demos Scholarship: This award was established by the Trustees so that the names of two great educators who encouraged and influenced the Program from the beginning may be continually honored.

 The following four scholarships have been established to recognize the important contributions to the Program made by dedicated educators who were involved in the development of College Year in Athens.

 H.D.F.
 Kitto Scholarship: Taught Ancient Greek Languages and Attic Tragedy for CYA between 1965 and 1980.